-- a.
-The existence and details of any current interest rate and foreign exchange hedging policies of the Responsible Entity; - b.
-Whether the scheme's variable interest rate and / or foreign exchange exposure conforms with these policies.
+- a. the existence and details of any current interest rate and foreign exchange hedging policies of the responsible entity; - b. whether the scheme's variable interest rate and / or foreign exchange exposure conforms with these policies.

-45.75 - As at the date of this disclosure the Fund has been approached by a borrower to seek a bank guarantee to pay an infrastructure bond to an urban utility.

-In the case of the loan book and in particular loans for development, up until now payments have been made to authorities by way of infrastructure bonds to secure infrastructure works undertaken by a borrower.
-At least one of these authorities has recently changed its practice such that it is no longer accepting cash deposits and is now requiring the provision of a bank guarantee in substitution of the deposit.
+The Trust has been approached by a borrower to seek a bank guarantee to pay an infrastructure bond to an urban utility.
+Such payments have historically been made to authorities by way of infrastructure bonds to secure infrastructure works undertaken by a borrower.
+However, at least one of these authorities has recently changed its practice such that it now requires the provision of a bank guarantee in substitution of the deposit.

-Trilogy believes that it is in the Trust's best interests to have control of these amounts (as opposed to the borrower) and has therefore approached its bank to provide that guarantee on behalf of the Trust to the authority, as and when required.
-In turn the bank has required the Trust to deposit the equivalent of the guarantee with it and then borrow that sum back as security for the guarantee
+Trilogy Funds believes that is in the Trust's best interests to have control of these amounts (as opposed to the borrower) and has therefore approached its bank to provide that guarantee on behalf of the Trust to the authority, as and when required.
+In turn, the bank has required the Trust to deposit the equivalent of the guarantee with it and then borrow that sum back as security for the guarantee.

-45.76 - There is no interest rate or foreign exchange hedging.
+There is no interest rate or foreign exchange hedging.